 See how it works

 Grooming your dog at home is a great way to save time and money while ensuring your pet’s comfort.
 Before you start, you’ll need to prepare a dog grooming toolbox, complete with the items you’d typically find at your neighbourhood grooming service.

 Here’s a list of must-have tools and equipment for dog grooming.
 In this guide, you’ll also find tips on how to pick the best dog grooming tools.

 1. Brushes for dog grooming

 While there are different kinds of brushes available on the market, your pet doesn’t necessarily need all of them.

-- Wiry-haired dogs - Stiff “wiry” bristles like those of a slicker brush.
-Don’t use long, wiry bristles on short-haired dogs, as you might end up injuring their skin.
+Wiry-haired dogs require stiff “wiry” bristles like those of a slicker brush.
+Avoid using long, wiry bristles on short-haired dogs, as you might injure their skin.

 Metal combs are excellent at removing tangles and mats from your pet’s fur.
 They’re also great for finishing and fluffing a dog’s fur – especially for long-haired breeds.
 To get the best results, use a slicker brush first, then do a once-over with a metal comb.